Zoom Pro FAQ

 Girls being able to screenshare and add reactions while in a meeting is sometimes distracting.
 What can I do about that?

-In your account settings you can turn off the screenshare functionality for your meetings.
 And if your unit gets particularly emoji happy, you can turn that setting off in your account, too.
 However, the settings will then apply to all your meetings.

 How can I import my contacts into Zoom?